computerfolks/thesis/README.md

 ## Folders

-Each file has a docstring which explains its purpose.
+Each file has a docstring that explains its purpose.
 I will explain briefly what each folder represents.

 - user: collect clean user input for date ranges and zip codes
 - plotting: plot weather data